wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 </body>
 ```

 Most websites will have a similar pattern: header, navigation, main section, sidebar, and footer.
-This pattern became widespread, so the guys at W3C incorporated it into their standar.
+This pattern became widespread, so the guys at W3C incorporated it into their standard.
 There is more to HTML5 than what I am showing.

-The following code demostrate how it would look using the HTML5 semantic elements.
+The following code demostrates how it would look using the HTML5 semantic elements.
 In this case you can determine what the element is without the use of any attribute making these elements have meaning by themselves.

 ```html
 <body>